Decision-making procedure and remuneration principles

-Personal maximum remuneration is based on the last salaried month of the previous calendar year and in the 2012 scheme corresponds to a maximum of 3–14 months’ salary.
+Personal maximum remuneration was based on the last salaried month of the previous calendar year and in the 2013 scheme corresponded to a maximum of 3–14 months’ salary.

-The share of the remuneration that corresponds with no more than 6 months’ monthly salary is paid within one month of the Board of Directors’ approval of the remuneration, and the remainder after three years.
+The share of the remuneration that corresponds with no more than 6 months’ monthly salary is paid within one month of the Board of Directors’ approval of the remuneration, and the remainder in three equal instalments during the three following years.

 Annual bonus scheme

-All Varma employees are covered by an annual bonus scheme, with the exception of the persons covered by the separate scheme for Investment Operations (see above).
+In 2013 all Varma employees were covered by an annual bonus scheme, with the exception of the persons covered by the separate scheme for Investment Operations (see above).
 The amount paid as an annual bonus is determined on the basis of the achievement of personal objectives agreed on in development discussions and on the company’s result; the higher the person’s possibility to influence the company’s result, the greater its weight.
-In 2012, the criteria for getting the bonus are based on customer account performance, the investment result and cost control.
+In 2013 the criteria for getting the bonus were based on customer account performance, the investment result and cost control.

-The base for the maximum annual bonus is determined by the person’s position and monthly salary.
-The maximum bonuses of the President and CEO and the members of the Executive Group (not including the Senior Vice-President, Investments, who is covered by the separate scheme for Investment Operations) correspond to 2.5–8 months’ salary.
+The base for the maximum annual bonus was determined by the person’s position and monthly salary.
+The maximum bonuses under the 2013 bonus scheme of the President and CEO and the members of the Executive Group (not including the Chief Investment Officer, who is covered by the separate scheme for Investment Operations) correspond to 2.5–8 months’ salary.
 Additionally, the base for the maximum bonus is increased or decreased for each by the incentive coefficient, which is based on the investment result.
-In 2012, the coefficient could be at maximum 1.25 and at minimum 0.75 (i.e. +25% /–25% of the basic maximum bonus).
+In 2013, the coefficient could be at maximum 1.25 and at minimum 0.75 (i.e. +25% /–25% of the basic maximum bonus).

 The relation of remuneration to performance